-Notes: All regressions follow Equation (9).
-The dependent variable is the local degree of innovativeness defined as the 99th percentile value of the local novelty distribution in Panel A and the 95th percentile value in Panel B. Δ visits represents the CSD-specific change in the logarithm of one plus the number of visits to restaurants and other eating places. Δ visitors represents the CSD-specific change in the logarithm of one plus the number of visitors to restaurants and other eating places.
+Notes: All regressions follow Equation (6).
+The dependent variable is the local degree of innovativeness defined as the 99th percentile value of the local novelty distribution in Panel A and the 95th percentile value in Panel B. $\Delta$ visits represents the CSD-specific change in the logarithm of one plus the number of visits to restaurants and other eating places. $\Delta$ visitors represents the CSD-specific change in the logarithm of one plus the number of visitors to restaurants and other eating places.
 Standard errors clustered at the CSD level are reported in parentheses.

-percentiles, respectively, of all the applications filed in the pre-treatment period (i.e., 2011-2019).
+novelty is defined as equal to one if the application's novelty is above the 99th and 95th percentiles, respectively, of all the applications filed in the pre-treatment period (i.e., 2011-2019).
 The results reveal that applications with at least one female inventor have a higher degree of novelty on average, while the applications with at least one young inventor have a slightly lower degree of novelty (but the difference is not significant when the threshold for high-novelty is defined as the 95th percentile).
 The onset of the pandemic had a disproportionately negative effect on the novelty of both categories of applications.
-However, the inclusion of these controls does not significantly change the estimate of the main coefficient of interest (β), suggesting that the drop in the density premium is unlikely to be explained by the fact that the productivity of women or young inventors with children was more severely affected by the pandemic.
+However, the inclusion of these controls does not significantly change the estimate of the main coefficient of interest ( $\beta$ ), suggesting that the drop in the density premium is unlikely to be explained by the fact that the productivity of women or young inventors with children was more severely affected by the pandemic.

 Using the same regression framework, we then examine whether our main finding can be explained by the fact that inventors generating the most novel ideas may have had a higher propensity to relocate from high-density to low-density CSDs after the onset of COVID-19.
 To this end, we construct for each application an indicator that is equal to one if at least one of the inventors has relocated to a different CSD on or after the year 2020.
-We then run application-level regressions analogous to Equation (10), in which the term X_i is this indicator for "mover" inventors.
+We then run application-level regressions analogous to Equation (7), in which the term $X_i$ is this indicator for "mover" inventors.

-The results are displayed in Table C5.
+The results are displayed in Table D6.
 For both measures of high novelty, the inclusion of the control for "mover" inventors does not affect the coefficient on the interaction of log-density and the post-COVID-19 indicator.
 The stability of the main coefficient of interest to the inclusion of these controls suggests that changing patterns of migration are unlikely to play a significant role in explaining the main result.